Login

 4. Tanzania

-Employees who have worked for 6 consecutive months are entitled to at least 28 days of annual leave per year.
+Employees who have worked for 6 consecutive months are entitled to at least 28 consecutive days of annual leave per ‘leave cycle’ (12 months of consecutive employment).
 However, any public holidays that fall within the period when an employee is on leave are included as annual leave.
+In addition, employers may determine the influence when this leave is taken provided that the dates they determine are no later than 6 months after the end of a leave cycle or 12 months after a cycle with the employee’s express consent or under extenuating circumstances.4

 5. France